Salivary gland tumors

 SPECIALIST.
 OTORHINOLARYNGOLOGY DEPARTMENT

-Most salivary gland tumors are benign, but if left untreated, they grow and can cause major problems and make their removal increasingly difficult.
+Most salivary gland tumours are benign but if left untreated, they grow and can cause more serious problems and become increasingly difficult to remove.

-The largest of the salivary glands is the parotid gland and it is the one most frequently affected.
+The largest of the salivary glands is the parotid gland and is the most commonly affected.

-Tumors in this area usually begin with a lump in front of or under the earlobe.
-It is important that an otolaryngologist or a maxillofacial surgeon evaluate this area so that the best treatment can be indicated early.
+Tumours in this area usually start with a lump in front of or under the earlobe.
+It is important to be assessed by an ear, nose and throat specialist or maxillofacial surgeon so that the best treatment can be indicated at an early stage.

 A PERSONALIZED MEDICINE